pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.2.1 =
+This minor upgrade adds the option to graph multi-choice questions against themselves, to look for patterns in coincidences of answers.
+It also improves a few visual details and fixes a bug in the observations-only catalysis report.

 = 1.2.0 =
 This higly recommended upgrade improves catalysis reports and story cards,